varunLokare/amFOSS-tasks/Task-01/README.md

 git mv File.txt file.txt
 ```

-> Renames the file and stages the change automatically.
+> Renames the file and stages the changes automatically.

 ```bash
 git commit -m "Rename File.txt to file.txt"
 ```

-> Commits the filename change.
+> Commit the changes made in the file name with a commit message .

 ```bash
 git verify